Eldeskar/Website_Template/README.md

 Use of the Threema logo has to comply with the [brand guidelines](https://threema.ch/en/press) of Threema.

 The logos of Threema can be downloaded from their [offical website](https://threema.ch/en/press).

+## Coding

+### Stack Overflow

+Use of the Stack Overflow logo has to comply with the [brand guidelines](https://stackoverflow.design/brand/principles/) of Stack Overflow.

+The logos of Stack Overflow can be downloaded from their [offical website](https://stackoverflow.design/brand/logo/).

+### Github

+Use of the Github logo has to comply with the [brand guidelines](https://github.com/logos) of Github.

+The logos of Github can be downloaded from their [offical website](https://github.com/logos).

+### Gitlab

+Use of the Gitlab logo has to comply with the [brand guidelines](https://about.gitlab.com/handbook/marketing/brand-and-product-marketing/brand/brand-activation/brand-standards/) of Gitlab.

+The logos of Gitlab can be downloaded from their [offical website](https://about.gitlab.com/press/press-kit/).